China Initiative

-The China Initiative was an effort by the United States Department of Justice to prosecute perceived Chinese spies in American research and industry, in order to combat economic espionage.
-Launched in November 2018, it has been criticized as racist and ineffective.
+The China Initiative was a program by the United States Department of Justice to prosecute potential Chinese spies in American research and industry, in order to combat economic espionage.
+Launched in November 2018, the program targeted hundreds of prominent Chinese-American academics and scientists, of which an estimated 250 lost their jobs.
+Many more had their careers negatively impacted and the prosecutions also contributed to at least one suicide.

+The prosecutions contributed to a rise in incidents of violence against Asian Americans from 2019 to 2020 and has been criticized as racially biased and ineffective.
 Some of the cases under the China Initiative were based on false evidence provided by the FBI.
-The Department of Justice announced the end of the program on February 23, 2022, amid criticism of racial profiling of Chinese American citizens and other residents of Chinese origin or ancestry.
+The Department of Justice claimed to have ended the program on February 23, 2022, mostly as a result of accusations that the China Initiative was racially profiling Chinese American citizens and other residents of Chinese origin or ancestry, however, there have been calls by the US government to revive the program.
+The initiative resulted in a large exodus of influential Chinese-American scientists, many of whom decided to move to China.

 Origin

-The China Initiative was a program to prosecute certain science researchers and academics affiliated with China.
-It was begun by the Department of Justice (DOJ) under then–US President Donald Trump's first Attorney General Jeff Sessions in 2018, with the goal of preventing industrial espionage.
+The China Initiative was launched to prosecute scientific researchers and academics affiliated with China.
+It was set in motion by the Department of Justice (DOJ) under then-US President Donald Trump's first Attorney General Jeff Sessions in November 2018, with the goal of preventing industrial espionage.
+The China Initiative was one of Session's last actions as the official Attorney General of the US, in which the DOJ promised aggressive pursuit of Chinese commercial theft.
 Trump and his administration believed that China was using researchers and students to steal American technological innovations.
+The program gained momentum amidst rising tensions between the US and China due to trade wars and exchanging tariffs.

 The DOJ maintains that there is no strict definition of what a China Initiative case is, but most of the cases involve researchers who failed to disclose Chinese funding on grant applications and many involve professors at US institutions.
-Despite the initiative's goal of combating espionage, no one was convicted or even charged with spying in any China Initiative case.
+Despite the initiative's goal of combating espionage, only three out of fifty unsealed China Initiative cases alleged that secrets had been handed to Chinese agents as of 2021.